zcattacz/alasql_wiki/readme.md

 ### AlaSQL as a WebWorker

 AlaSQL can work as a webworker.
-Include alasql-worker.js and that is it: AlaSQL will work as a webworker.
+Include alasql-worker.js and thats's it: AlaSQL will work as a webworker.

 ```html
     <script src="alasql-worker.min.js"></script>